WonderfulAme/Potability-of-water/README.md

 In the next graph, there is a tendency of the model toward the upper left corner, indicating a high level of sensitivity and specificity, that is, a high percentage of true negatives and true positives, which is highly positive to see the good performance.

-# Potability of Water

-# Potability of Water

 ## Potability Probability Distribution